DOZA Citywide Design Policy

 5) Context Elevation - Add a Requirement for development project applicants to submit a Context Elevation and use PDX Main Streets Compatibility Criteria for helping new development fit better as we grow.

-6) Support for Main Street Design Standards – give points for relating to main street patterns (such as: Base-Middle-Top, storefronts, treatment of all sides (no blank walls), human scale vertical windows)
+6) Advocate for Main Street Design Standards – give points for relating to main street patterns (such as: Base-Middle-Top, storefronts, treatment of all sides (no blank walls), human scale vertical windows)

 7) Support for adding one (or more) Design Commissions for the E. Side - This is encouraged in the DOZA Findings Report by Walker Macy and the DOZA Housing Affordability Memo.
 Seattle has many design review boards, Portland has only one.